mikahanninen/browser-zooming/README.md

 ## disclaimer

-Does not work in headless mode and is bound to break to if focus is not on the browser window (will zoom up/down which ever app is in focus).
+Does not work in headless mode and is bound to break if focus is not on the browser window (will zoom up/down which ever app is in focus)